 The purpose of disorderly conduct laws in Florida – otherwise known as ‘breach of the peace’ laws – is to regulate disruptive conduct that occurs in public places.
 Disorderly conduct offenses may be prosecuted as either misdemeanors or as felonies.

-Disorderly conduct charges are no joke, and the penalties can be severe.
+Disturbing the peace charges are no joke, and the penalties can be severe.
 Consequently, you need an experienced disorderly conduct defense attorney on your side representing you throughout your case.
 Our experienced St. Petersburg disorderly conduct defense attorneys can help you to formulate the necessary legal defenses to your charge and can assist you with potentially obtaining a dismissal or a favorable plea deal from the State.

 Purpose of Florida Disorderly Conduct Laws